After the accident/injury, what next?

 Since 1962, our firm has represented thousands of injured people, advocating for their interests, assisting with access to needed therapies, and obtaining the compensation they deserve.
 Led by a lawyer with more than 30 years of medical malpractice case experience, our medical malpractice team handles claims dealing with:

-- Birth trauma (brachial plexus injuries, paralysis, cerebral palsy, Erb’s palsy, meconium aspiration syndrome, Horner’s syndrome, hypoxia, seizures, shoulder dystocia, neonatal sepsis, maternal infections).
+- Birth trauma (brachial plexus injuries, paralysis, Cerebral Palsy, Erb’s palsy, meconium aspiration syndrome, Horner’s syndrome, hypoxia, seizures, shoulder dystocia, neonatal sepsis, maternal infections).

 - Hospital and medical administration errors (unsafe or unclean environments, malfunctioning diagnostic tools, inaccurate record-keeping).